-With an impressive career spanning over 30 years within the fashion industry, Newhouse originally moving to New York in the early ‘80s working as an editor for Details magazine alongside founder Annie Flanders.
-Following its subsequent purchase by Conde Nast, the University of Illinois graduate began her career in creative consultancy securing a role in Barney’s New York in the early ‘90s.
-Campaigns created for the store featuring were credited with dramatically bolstering sales within the store and in 1997 Newhouse was recruited by Calvin Klein to act as creative director for the brand before moving to London to set up her own creative agency.
+With an impressive career spanning over 30 years within the fashion industry, Cooke Newhouse originally moved to New York in the early ‘80s to work as an editor for Details magazine alongside founder Annie Flanders.
+Following its subsequent purchase by Condé Nast, she began her career in creative consultancy securing a role in Barneys New York in the early ‘90s.
+The campaigns Cooke Newhouse created for the store are credited with dramatically bolstering sales in store, and in 1997 she was recruited by Calvin Klein to act as creative director, a position she held before moving to London to set up her own creative agency.

-She is married to Jonathan Newhouse, chairman of Condé Nast International.
+Cooke Newhouse holds and MFA from the University of Illinois and is married to Jonathan Newhouse, chairman of Condé Nast International.